Lagos Begins Demolition Of Illegal Buildings At Trade Fair Complex

-The Lagos State Government, on Thursday, commenced the demolition of illegal and defective structures at the Trade Fair Complex in Ojo, Lagos, in order to restore order and enforce its physical planning laws.
+Lagos State government has demolished illegal and defective structures at the Trade Fair Complex in Ojo to restore order and enforce its physical planning laws.

-The state government said the structures were without statutory approvals, defective structures and built on road setbacks and drainages.
+The state government said the structures are without statutory approvals, are defective, and are built on road setbacks and drainage.

 Confirming the demolition exercise, the Senior Special Assistant on New Media to Governor Babajide Sanwo-Olu, Jubril Gawat, in a post on X, said the operation was targeted at “illegal developments, structures without statutory approvals, defective structures, and buildings erected on road setbacks and drainages.”